alphagov/account-api/README.md

 #### Changing the Pact tests

-If you make changes to the API, you'll need to update the Pact tests.
+If you make changes to the API, you must update the Pact tests.

 A Pact test has two parts: